sumwale/keepassxc-unlock/README.md

 `/etc/systemd/system`.
 The LICENSE and doc files are also installed in `/usr/local/share/doc/keepassxc-unlock`.

-The main systemd service binary is statically linked for best compability and will work on all Linux distributions.
+The main systemd service binaries are statically linked for best compability and will work on all Linux distributions.

-If you prefer building the binary from source, then a dynamically linked version can be built and installed by adding `/dev/stdin --build` at the end of `bash` in the commands above.
+If you prefer building the binaries from source, then a dynamically linked version can be built and installed by adding `/dev/stdin --build` at the end of `bash` in the commands above.
 This requires `gcc`, `make`, and development headers for `glibc`, `glib`, `openssl`.
-For example for Debian/Ubuntu based systems install these dependencies with:
+As an example, for Debian/Ubuntu based systems, install these dependencies with:
 `sudo apt install build-essential libglib2.0-dev libssl-dev` or on Fedora/RHEL based systems with: `sudo dnf install gcc make glib2-devel openssl-devel`.